 PWSA may reimburse up to 100 percent of the costs of a private lead service line replacement

 As part of Community Lead Response, PWSA will assist customers with the cost of private lead service line replacement if customers choose to proactively hire a plumber and complete the work.
 In partnership with Dollar Energy Fund, PWSA will verify your income and determine the level of reimbursement you qualify for.
+This program is available to anyone who has replaced their private lead service line since January 2019.

 Process for private lead service line reimbursement: